monomelodies/monki/README.md

 });
 ```

-Note that it is imperative that you call `item` before `browse` since Reroute
+Note that it is imperative that you call `item` and/or `count` before `browse`
-matches routes in the order they are defined; since `(\w+)` for the table would
+since Reroute matches routes in the order they are defined; since `(\w+)` for
-also match `"/table/id/"` you would otherwise erroneously end up with browse
+the table would also match `"/table/id/"` you would otherwise erroneously end up
-views when requesting a specific row.
+with browse views when requesting a specific row.

 ## Custom states
 To extend your API with extra calls, simply `extend` the `Monki\Api` object with